Netflix's Next Great Movie Stars Jake Gyllenhaal As A Haunted Art Critic

-Horror films have already ruined dolls and ancient, Victorian-style houses.
+Horror movies have already ruined dolls and ancient, Victorian-style houses.
 Now, thanks to Netflix's new movie, they're going to ruin art, too.

 Advertisement

-Velvet Buzzsaw will premiere at Sundance Film Festival later this month, and will be available to stream on Netflix from 1st February.
+Velvet Buzzsaw will premiere at Sundance Film Festival later this month, and will be available to stream on Netflix starting on February 1.

 Watch the full eerie trailer, below.